arghya90/CodeEntropy/README.md

 The package can be used to read coordinate and force trajectories from two popular MD packages, GROMACS and CHARMM.

+### Contact
-Any questions regarding the code and its ysage can be emailed to:
+Any questions regarding the code and its usage can be emailed to:
-Arghya Chakravorty, PhD (arghyac@umich.edu)
+Arghya Chakravorty, PhD (arghyac@umich.edu)  \
 Richard Henchman, PhD (rhen7213@uni.sydney.edu.au)

+### Latest Stable Version
+Version 0.2.7 (20-Aug, 2021)

 ### Installation
-We recommend downloading the latest version of the code (v0.2.4).
+We recommend downloading the latest version of the code.
 Download the git repository and run the following commands.
 ```
 cd dist